 old buildings from Camp Angell ("Camp 56") in Waldport which had house

 conscientious objectors during World War II.(1)

 The Seal Rock Community Club members decided to bid on one of

+the larger buildings up for auction.
 This one had a kitchen and was larger than the barracks type.
 The bid was $305.00 agreed upon that evening,

-but that night, the President, Ray Hall,
+but that night, the President, Ray Hall

-had a dream that someone bid the same amount and urged Mr. Jones to "get
+, had a dream that someone bid the same amount and urged Mr. Jones to "get

 reckless" and bid $306.00.
 As it turned out, someone had bid $305.00, so Seal Rock won the building by $1.00.